 Whether you’re hosting a party, entertaining a few unexpected guests, or dealing with a random Tuesday night existential crisis, a well-stocked bar will let you mix a proper cocktail on a moment’s notice.

 And there’s more to it than just having a stockpile of liquor bottles, fancy glassware, and Kierkegaard’s journals.
-You also need the right bartender tools, so you can expertly craft an Old Fashioned or a Sidecar.
+You also need the right bartender tools, so you can expertly craft an Old Fashioned, Piña Colada, or Sidecar.
 Because apparently passing around a bag of wine at a dinner party isn’t enough for some people.

 The 10 Essential Bartender Tools